How To Become A Dog Groomer: A Comprehensive Guide

 Bather/Brusher

-This type of groomer is responsible for maintaining the basic cleanliness and hygiene of their clients.
-They bathe dogs, dry them, brush their coats, brush their teeth, care for their nails, clean their ears, and do basic trimming as needed.
-These groomers typically get paid less than stylists, but many start off as bather/brushers and advance as they learn.
+This type of groomer is responsible for maintaining the hygiene and cleanliness of their clients.
+They bathe, dry, and brush dogs' coats and teeth.
+They also care for their nails, clean their ears, and do basic trimming as needed.
+These groomers typically get paid less than stylists, but many start off as bather/brushers and advance with time and experience.

 Groomer/Stylist